predictive-powers 0.6.0

 2. Hides a lot of the underlying API complexity.
 For example:

-• Automated handling of context sizes, with exact token calculations.
+• Automated handling of context sizes.

 • Automated handling of chat history, with customizable length.

-4. Provides access to several capabilities in addition to chat completion, including image generation, STT, TTS, and web search.
+3. Provides access to several capabilities in addition to chat completion, including image generation, STT, TTS, and web search.

-5. Provides a serializable in-memory vector database.
+4. Provides a naive serializable in-memory vector database.

-6. Offers methods to easily read, chunk, and embed textual content from web pages and files in different formats (MS Office, PDF, HTML, etc.).
+5. Offers methods to easily read, chunk, and embed textual content from web pages and files in different formats (MS Office, PDF, HTML, etc.).

 1. - Quick Start